BMW i3 review

-BMW is best known for its high-performance petrol and diesel cars, but it’s also an industry leader when it comes to electric models.
+BMW is also now an industry leader when it comes to electric models.
 For instance, its innovative i3 is packed with hi-tech materials and cutting-edge engineering.
 Plus, with a punchy 168bhp motor and traditional rear-wheel-drive layout, it’s as good to drive as any ‘normal’ BMW.

 There are four distinctive themes to choose from – Standard, £1,000 Loft, £1,500 Lodge and £2,000 Suite – all with bright and stylish seat and carpet trims, many made from sustainable materials.
 It is also available with an optional range-extending motorcycle engine that keeps the batteries topped up.